parth-s-harness/Gitops-Samples/PR-Pipeline-STO/README.md

 This PR pipeline extends the existing [PR pipeline](/Failure-Strategy-PR-Pipeline/README.md) by adding a **Security Testing Orchestration (STO) stage** to check for vulnerabilities:
    - Scans the deployed image for vulnerabilities.
    - Scans the Git repository for vulnerabilities.
-   - If vulnerabilities are found, performs a rollback to the last known secure state.
+   - If vulnerabilities are found, performs a rollback.

 ## Prerequisites